Roth radiant heating and cooling systems - system solutions for any application

 An optimal room temperature profile with precisely adjustable dosing makes the performance capability of Roth radiant heating and cooling systems readily perceptible – day in, day out.
 Equally, negative impacts on room temperature (such as those caused by swirling air, draughts or heat accumulation) are a thing of the past.
 As a matter of fact, their march of temperature characteristics corresponds almost precisely to ideal heating (see graph).

 Experts know: the larger the heatradiating surface, the more effective and economical the room heating will be.
 In comparison with conventional radiators, the ideal room temperature with a radiant heating system is 1 ºC to 2 ºC lower.
 The resulting energy savings of 6 to 12 % speak for themselves, as do the lower system and flow temperatures.
-These systems are also extremely well suited for use in conjunction with equipment that produces renewable energy, such as Roth solar panels.
 Additional plus points are also to be found from the point of view of hygiene: the dryness of the heat deprives bacteria and dust mites of the moisture they need for survival.